cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Abstract class containing trial configuration data to define the specifics of a trial.
 An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`, and is part of the `DatalogSession`.

 `trial_config`: _protobuf class instance_ - Configuration for the new trial.
-The type is specified in file `cogment.yaml` under the section `trial:config_type`.
+The type is specified in the file `cogment.yaml` under the section `trial:config_type`.

 `trial_max_steps`: _int_ - The maximum number of time steps (ticks) that the trial will run before terminating.

 `trial_max_inactivity`: _int_ - The number of seconds of inactivity after which a trial will be terminated.
 If 0, the trial will not be terminated because of inactivity.

 `environment_config`: _protobuf class instance_ - Configuration for the environment in the new trial.
 This configuration will be sent to the environment on start.
-The type is specified in file `cogment.yaml` under the section `environment:config_type`.
+The type is specified in the file `cogment.yaml` under the section `environment:config_type`.

 `environment_endpoint`: _str_ - The URL to connect to the environment.
 The protocol must be "grpc".
 E.g. "grpc://myenv:9000"

 `actors`: _list[dict]_ - Each item (dictionary) of the list represents an actor.
 Each actor dictionary contains these key-value pairs:

 -   "name": _str_ - Name of the actor
 -   "actor*class": \_str* - The actor class for the actor
 -   "endpoint": _str_ - The URL to connect to the actor.
-If, instead of a URL, the value is "client", then this actor will connect in (as opposed to be to connected to), and the actor will need to provide the URL to connect to the orchestrator.
+If, instead of a URL, the value is "client", then this actor will connect in (rather than be connected to), and the actor will need to provide the URL to connect to the orchestrator.
 -   "implementation: _str_ - The name of the implementation to run this actor
 -   "config": _protobuf class instance_ - The configuration data for the actor.

 ### `get_trial_id(self)`